cagilo/cagilo.github.io/source/docs/device.md

 # Device

-Easily hide or show content depending on the user's device.
+The `device` component provides a simple ability to hide or show depending on the user's device based on the User-Agent request.

 ## Basic Usage